How to Cool Your Pool in the Summer

 In many states during the summer, pool water temperatures can reach the low to mid 90’s, which most people do not find enjoyable to swim in.
-A common question in these states during the summer tends to be “How do I cool off my water?”
+A common question in these states during the summer tends to be “How to cool pool water during the hot summer days?”

 The easiest way to cool your water off is to use an aerator.
 An aerator is an attachment that plugs or screws into the side of your pool that sprays a fountain of water being back into your pool.
 Oxygen is then introduced to the small droplets of water that are sprayed through the air and when it lands back into the pool, it helps bring the pool temperature down a few degrees.